 The goal is to mimic what dogs, wolves and other canines were eating in their first days.
 When mixed with today’s science, it makes total sense to move away from commercial dry dog kibble.
-A paleolithic diet for dogs is a very good choice but it is far from being perfect.
+A paleolithic diet for dogs is a beneficial choice, although it is not without its flaws.

 Raw meat, daily meal preparations, storage, balanced nutrient profiles, and so many other factors should be considered.
 Especially for dog owners willing to make the move to a canine paleo diet forever – and not just as a month-long fun experiment!
 Paleo is more than just a diet, it’s a lifestyle and generally, the entire household following its concepts and principles.
 (Obviously, more or less rigorously!)